 If you are looking at the front of the building, the accessible entrance is through a side door on the right.
+You can access this by going to the Main Entrance then immediately turning right down a walkway that follows the building site hoarding, which leads you to a stone archway.
+The accessible entrance is a wooden door to the left inside the archway.
 To open the door press the silver button located on the wall to the left hand side of the door.
-Follow the signage in to the museum and around the corner to the lift.
+Follow the signage in to the Museum and around the corner to the lift.
 You may want to ring 01865 272950 before setting out to confirm that the lift is working.